⚡ New: Atlas AI coaching now sees your nutrition alongside your lifts. Free Forever tier. No credit card.

 Conversational Atlas AI: PRPath's Atlas is a chat-based coach with 4 selectable personalities (Supportive, Tough Love, Data-Driven, Toxic Mode).
 You can ask questions about form, request exercise substitutions, or push back on a programmed set.
 Atlas sees your current set, recent history, and PR trends, and responds in 3 length options (concise, balanced, detailed).

-Meal and fasting aware: Atlas sees your nutrition log and fasting state when giving training advice.
-No other tracker in this comparison ships nutrition tracking and a fasting timer in the same app.
+Meal and fasting aware coaching: Atlas sees your nutrition log and fasting state when giving training advice.
+Hitting your daily protein target matters as much as your programming, and no other tracker in this comparison can even see that side of the equation.

 Live PR Predictor: Before a working set, a PR Predictor badge appears when Atlas thinks a PR is likely that session.
 Three PR types are tracked automatically: estimated 1RM (Epley formula), max weight at any rep, and max session volume.